 I’d been wanting to do a trip on the Ghan or Indian Pacific trains for years, so this was a dream come true for me.
 I expected good food and good service, but seriously, both were better than I expected.
 Every single meal was amazing, and again, I expected good service, but I was blown away.
 The staff were super friendly and professional, but at the same time casual.
 They made you feel like a friend, not a guest.
 Loved them all.

 What really surprised me though, was how much we saw.
-Before I left, I expected to spend a lot of time reading, looking at the scenery going by as we tootled along.
+Before I left, I expected to spend a lot of time reading and looking at the scenery going by as we tootled along.
 Boy, was I wrong!
 This trip was busy, in the best way.
-In 3 days, we had 3 totally different experiences and travelled literally from the top to the bottom to the country.
+In 3 days, we had 3 totally different experiences and travelled literally from the top to the bottom of the country.
 For an international traveller, I can’t think of any other travel idea that packs that much into such a short time.
 Good food, good people, and amazing experiences.